-MCGA will be offering two $5,000 scholarships to college students who are currently enrolled or will be enrolled as a full-time undergraduate student during the fall 2019 semester.
+MCGA will be offering two $5,000 scholarships to college students (click to apply) who are currently enrolled or will be enrolled as a full-time undergraduate student during the fall 2019 semester.

 The statewide scholarship will supplement scholarships long offered through local county corn organizations.
 It will also give students who many not have access to a local county scholarship the opportunity to apply.

 “Our county organizations are excellent at helping students in their backyard achieve their dream of attending college so they can make an impact in our state’s ag sector,” MCGA President Brian Thalmann said.
 “This is another opportunity for students to receive a scholarship that will help them grow as future leaders.”